kmcos/kmcos/README.rst

 kmcos: Kinetic Monte Carlo of Systems
 =====================================
-*A vigorous attempt to make lattice kinetic Monte Carlo modelling more accessible.  kmcos is designed for lattice based Kinetic Monte Carlo simulations to understand chemical kinetics and mechanisms.
+*kmcos is designed for lattice based Kinetic Monte Carlo simulations to understand chemical kinetics and mechanisms.
+It has been used to produce more than 10 scientific publications.
 A quickstart as well as tutorials and other documentation are below.*

 QUICKSTART